The list of Kosher & Jewish style Restaurants in Paris

 You can find the highest level of kashrut in France in stores and restaurants that have a sign that mentions the word “Glatt”.

-In the kashrut is refers to the state of the lungs of animals right after they are slaughtered for consumption according to the Jewish rituals of slaughtering .
+What is Glatt?
+Glatt is the Yiddish word litterally meaning “smooth“.
+In the kashrut, Glatt refers to the state of the lungs of animals right after they are slaughtered for consumption according to the Jewish rituals of slaughtering.

-In the Jewish law it is important that the animal was perfectly healthy at the moment of slaughter.
+In the Jewish law, it is important that the animal is perfectly healthy at the moment of slaughter.

 In Paris, there are several Jewish organizations that supervise the ritual slaughtering.